hashimati/MicrostarterCli/README.md

 # MicroCli
 MicroCli is a command-line rapid development tool for Micronaut applications.
 It helps developers to cut the development time and focus on the application logic by generating Micronaut components and configurations using ready-built templates.
-This tool is a [Micronaut](https://github.com/micronaut-projects)/[PicoCLI](https://github.com/remkop/picocli) application powered with and [ConsoleUI](https://github.com/awegmann/consoleui)
+This tool is a [Micronaut](https://github.com/micronaut-projects)/[PicoCLI](https://github.com/remkop/picocli) application powered with [ConsoleUI](https://github.com/awegmann/consoleui)